-- All Exhibitors must read the 4-H Show Policies listed on pages 14-17 and Livestock General Rules on page 64. - ALL dogs must be accompanied by proof of rabies, parvo, and distemper shot, verifying that these vaccinations are up to date.
+- All Exhibitors must read the 4-H Show Policies listed on pages 16-19 and Livestock General Rules on page 68-69. - ALL dogs must be accompanied by proof of rabies, parvo, and distemper shot, verifying that these vaccinations are up to date.
 Dogs without this certificate will not be allowed to show. - Dogs must be at least 4 months old to be exhibited. - Dogs will be judged on cleanliness, general health, grooming and ability.
-Be prepared to answer questions related to your pet's care and health. - Dogs must be kept on a leash at all times. - Dogs must sit to be examined by a judge. - Illinois 4-H Dog Show score sheets are available at https://4h.extension.illinois.edu/members/projects/dogs so, exhibitors can study class requirements. - Female dogs in season may not participate in the exhibition. - Unruly animals will be dismissed from the exhibition.
+Be prepared to answer questions related to your pet's care and health. - Dogs must be kept on a leash at all times. - Dogs must sit to be examined by a judge. - Female dogs in season may not participate in the exhibition. - Unruly animals will be dismissed from the exhibition.
 Any dog showing uncontrollable behavior, lameness, or excessive aggression will be removed from the show or class for the safety of all involved. - Dogs shown must be owned and trained by the exhibitor.
 Or the dog can be leased for the length of the project and a signed agreement should be on file with the local 4-H extension office by June 1, of the current year. - Exhibitors should check in 20 minutes before the show. - Dogs are eligible for the Illinois State Fair Obedience classes. - Bring a project manual with at least one activity completed.